govindamurali/geektrust/README.md

  # How to execute the unit tests

 The unit tests are ran and the coverage is calculated using the library `gotestsum`.
-This is independent of your solution and there is no need to add any dependency.
-However this will work only if you use Go Modules for dependency management.
+You might need to install to run these.

 We execute the unit tests by running the following command from the directory $GOPATH/src/geektrust